Somnium13/SS13/README.md

 - Dec 7: Refined type inference.
 Still working on globals.
 This javscript is getting super lit.
 - Dec 8: Looking sexy AF.
 - Dec 9: Work on member naming.
 Will re-add classes soon!
+- Dec 10: Classes are back!
+Even more issues are cropping up, but teemo will guide us to victory.

 **Current:** Switching languages for the second time.
 It's for the best.
 Probably.
 I want the damn thing to compile by the time finals are over.
 This is gonna be intense.